serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 ### Faster deploy times for large services

-The Serverless Framework relies on CloudFormation to deploy the service with its infrastructure in a consistent and realiable way.
+The Serverless Framework relies on CloudFormation to deploy the service with its infrastructure in a consistent and reliable way.

 CloudFormation itself uses a graph representation to identify how and in which order the infrastructure components should be deployed.

-v1.10 of the Serverless Framework includes an improvement where resources are defined in a way which helps CloudFormation to deploy them in parallel rather than sequentially making the deployment process faster.
+v1.10 of the Serverless Framework includes an improvement where resources are defined in a way which helps CloudFormation to deploy them in parallel rather than sequential.
+Making the deployment process faster.

 Especially larger Serverless services will be deployed in significantly less time.

 ### Entrypoints for plugins

-Plugin authors can now specify `entrypoints` for their plugin which makes it possible for other plugins to hook into those specific lifecycle events.
+Plugin authors can now specify `entrypoints` for their plugins which makes it possible for other plugins to hook into those specific lifecycle events.

 Here's a simple plugin definition which utilizes the new `entrypoint` property: